Robert-Roszak/CompanyApp-MongoDB/README.md

 # CompanyApp-MongoDB

+App focused on various testing.
-To run the project, clone the repository and follow below steps:
+To start, clone the repository and follow below steps:
 ### `yarn install`
-### `yarn start`

-To run tests, run:
 ### `yarn test`